Search

 Effervescent tablets are designed to release carbon dioxide upon contact with water, giving them their characteristic fizzing effect and promoting their disintegration.
 Within a couple of minutes, the tablets completely dissolve and the nutraceuticals provided become available in solution.
 Microencapsulated and controlled-release effervescent tablets offer the potential for faster absorption of the active ingredients.
 The opportunity to improve taste, gentle action on the stomach, and more consumer appeal have made effervescent tablets a popular choice.
 An advantage to effervescent tablets is that they can contain substantial amounts of active ingredients due to their drinkable form.

-As with chewable tablets, some nutraceuticals with bitter or otherwise undesirable taste characteristics may not always work well in effervescent tablets.
+As with chewable tablets, some nutraceuticals with bitter or other undesirable taste characteristics may not always work well in effervescent tablets.
 Likewise, ingredients with a higher moisture content or that may easily absorb moisture may not work well in effervescent tablets since the moisture may deactivate the fizz.

 Fast-Melts & Lozenges